irwin-cayo/parking-lot-counter-YOLO/README.md

 ```

 ### Installing
 If you do not have these packages installed you can easily pip install them.
 They are listed in the requirements.txt file.
-To install all dependencies simply type into the command line of your python virtual environment:
+To install all dependencies simply type into the command line of your python virtual environment.
+Note: You may run into some problems installing dlib.
+You must have a c++ compiler installed on your machine.
+Having visual studio installed will work as well.

 ```
 pip install requirements.txt